-Summer is well and truly underway and we find ourselves in the thick of festival season.
-Thousands of us are enduring the Glastonbury blues which was represented well by teachers, with ‘School of Rock’ teacher rocking out to Liam Gallagher whilst settling down with some marking - a testament to just how dedicated you are to both music and your job.
+Summer is well and truly underway and we find ourselves in the midst of yet another festival season.
+Thousands of us are enduring the Glastonbury blues which was represented well by teachers, with ‘School of Rock’ teacher blasting out some Liam Gallagher whilst settling down with some marking - a testament to just how dedicated you are to both music and your job.

 We had a fair share of attendees at Glasto and there are talks of festivals, gigs and performances circulating around the office and everywhere you look people are working away with headphones in, sparking memories of university libraries and late night revision sessions.
 We’ve even created a Satchel playlist so we can share our new music finds and long-standing favourites which we’ve made public so you can get an insight into what keeps us motivated over here at Satchel HQ.